 Then, one Sunday my two children were sick and I stayed home with them while my wife went to serve in our church.

-When my wife came home I told her what I wanted to do.
+When my wife came home I told her what I wanted and felt led to do.

 It’s awesome that I have a wife who encourages and believes in me!
 So that’s what I did.